CatsIllustrated - QUICK TAKES: Kentucky vs. Missouri

 QUICK TAKES: Kentucky vs. Missouri

-In our regular postgame feature, the Cats Illustrated staff offers its first impressions from Kentucky's SEC opener against Missouri on Saturday afternoon at Rupp Arena...
+In our regular postgame feature, the Cats Illustrated staff offers its first impressions from Kentucky's 71-59 win in the SEC opener against Missouri on Saturday afternoon at Rupp Arena...

 JUSTIN ROWLAND: